softmagnet/tp/docs/UserGuide.md

   and `John`'s NOK's name is `Harry` whose phone number is `87738383`.

 * For commands that require index (e.g. EditClass, AddToClass, etc), zero, negative and out-of-range indices are rejected with an error message.
+(Out of range means that the index entered is greater than the number of entries in a class or student list)

 </div>